Workers’ Compensation and No-Fault Ramifications When you are Involved in an Automobile Accident while in the Course of Your Employment

 Permanent Partial Disability

 Benefit payments for a permanent partial disability depend on the injured body part and degree of permanency.
 Three types of permanent partial disability benefits are available:

-- Scheduled loss of use award – Payments are two-thirds of the average weekly wage earned before the injury multiplied by the number of weeks of your percentage of loss according to the schedule of the injury.
+- Scheduled loss of use award – Payments are two-thirds of the average weekly wage earned before the injury multiplied by the number of weeks of your loss percentage according to the injury’s schedule.
 The schedule indicates the degree of functional impairment of the affected body part.